azurecitadel/azurecitadel.github.io/guides/wsl.md

 ----------

-## Installing git, jq and wall packages
+## Installing git, jq and tree packages

 There are a few standard packages that are useful to have installed.
 You may have your own preferred packages to add to the list.

 * Open up a Command Prompt, and type `bash`.
 * Update the package list and then install the desired packages
-    * `sudo apt update && sudo apt --assume-yes install git jq wall`
+    * `sudo apt update && sudo apt --assume-yes install git jq tree`
 * Verify by going into the bash shell and typing `jq` or `git` to see the base commands
-* Check that wall is there by running `which wall`
+* Check that wall is there by running `which tree`

 > Note that you should also install git at the Windows 10 OS level if you wish to use the SCM functionality in Visual Studio Code.